- Age 18

 [ friend ] One of Flynn's most responsible and levelheaded friends.
 Dan is the President of the Science Club, the Vice-President of the Track and Field Team, a part-time tutor and one of the top students in their 4th year class.
 Needless to say, Flynn is astounded by how much the guy manages to juggle and has a quiet sort of respect for Dan.
 Academics aside, the two are video game buddies and sometimes meet up on the weekends for LAN parties or dungeon raids.

-Dan is one of the few people who doesn't get caught up in the craziness of Sol, and Flynn appreciates that stability and normalcy Dan provides during their hangouts together.
+Dan is one of the few people who doesn't become a Defender of Sol, and Flynn appreciates the stability and normalcy Dan provides during their hangouts together.

 [ acquaintance ] More Anna and Friday's friend than his, Flynn doesn't know too much about Freddy, aside from the fact that the boy lives in a mansion in some fancy subdivision in Oakwoods.
 He also knows that Freddy is the president of the "journalism" club Anna is in, and as a result, ends up kind of wary of him at first.